What foods are best cooked in a smoker?

 • Hickory: Strong, beef-like flavor, great for lamb and beef.

-• Apple: Mild and sweet, pairs well with poultry and desserts
+• Apple: Mild and sweet, it pairs well with poultry and desserts

 • Mesquite: Bold and earthy, ideal for red meats.